juanifioren/django-oidc-provider/docs/sections/contribute.rst

 Contribute
 ##########

 We love contributions, so please feel free to fix bugs, improve things, provide documentation.
-You SHOULD follow this steps:
+These are the steps:

+* Create an issue and explain your feature/bugfix.
+* Wait collaborators comments.
-* Fork the project.
+* Fork the project and create new branch from `develop`.
 * Make your feature addition or bug fix.
-* Add tests for it inside ``oidc_provider/tests``.
-Then run all tests and ensure everything is OK (see the section below on how to test in all envs).
+* Add tests and documentation if needed.
-* Send pull request to the specific version branch.
+* Create pull request for the issue to the `develop` branch.
+* Wait collaborators reviews.

 Running Tests
 =============